ldv-klever/klever/docs/deploy_local.rst

 install it.
 In case of ambiguous issues in the development mode you should try to remove the virtual environment and to create it from scratch.

+On Astra Linux, it is necessary to set the parameter ``zero_if_notfound: yes`` in the file :file:`etc/parsec/mswitch.conf`, otherwise there will be an error connecting to the database like ``error obtaining MAC configuration for user ...``.